USING IRONXL

 Using the IronXL library in C#, you can easily read and convert Microsoft Excel documents to CSV files.
 IronXL is a standalone .NET software library that can read various spreadsheet formats without requiring the installation of Microsoft Excel or depending on Microsoft Office Interop Excel.

 IronXL is one of the leading Excel spreadsheet libraries for C#, compatible with both .NET Core and .NET Framework.
-It supports various .NET Frameworks, including web applications, Windows Forms applications, and console applications.
+It supports various .NET Frameworks, including Web Applications, Windows Forms applications, and Console Applications.
 Reading Excel files is fast and straightforward with IronXL.
 It supports a wide range of Excel file formats, including XLSX, XLS, CSV, TSV, XLST, XLSM, and others.
 You can import, edit, export data tables, export datasets, and perform many other operations.
 Exporting and saving files with different extensions is also possible.

 With IronXL's intuitive C# API, you can effortlessly read, modify, and create Excel spreadsheet files in the .NET environment.
 It provides comprehensive support for .NET Core, .NET Framework, Xamarin, Mobile, Linux, macOS, and Azure.

-IronXL can perform calculations like Microsoft Excel can, and supports several column data formats, such as text, integers, formulas, dates, currencies, and percentages.
+IronXL can perform calculations like Microsoft Excel can and supports several column data formats, such as text, integers, formulas, dates, currencies, and percentages.

-To learn more, click here.
+To learn more, click on the IronXL website.

 Creating a New Project in Visual Studio